 Blockchain development is what was used to develop cryptocurrencies such as Bitcoin.
 Essentially it provides a secure platform for transactions, agreements, contracts and anything that needs to be recorded and verified as having occurred.
 The way it works is it keeps the database shared across a network that could have from a few to thousands of users.
 Transactions are recorded on the database, which gets larger as time goes by.

-Blockchain distributes information very quickly to the database every time a transaction is made, eliminating an chance of alternation or security breach.
+Blockchain distributes information very quickly to the database every time a transaction is made, eliminating a chance of alternation or security breach.
 How?
-The blocks in blockchain are batches of transactions that are encoded, each having a hash connecting it to the block before it gets all the way to first transaction ever.
+The blocks in the blockchain are batches of transactions that are encoded, each having a hash connecting it to the block before it gets all the way to the first transaction ever.
 That’s why it’s called blockchain.